fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Ada Lovelace and Simón Bolívar now have quotes on their Civilopedia pages.
 - Corrected a historical inaccuracy in the Xerxes Civilopedia page.
 - Golden Age Academy and Golden Age Amphitheater pages now share historic context with their regular versions.
-- Great Britain’s Financial Centre Civilopedia page now has historical context information.
+- Great Britain's Financial Centre Civilopedia page now has historical context information.
 - Improved reward clarity for several Events and Discoveries.
 - The first step in the Geographic Society Legacy Path can no longer be completed prematurely from being granted a free Explorer Unit.
 - Improved consistency and logic of Event triggers, including:
 - **An Incorrect Answer:** Event now triggers correctly after answering **Papyrus Problems** incorrectly and then building an Academy.
 - **Exploding Earth:** Event now triggers when a Settlement tile is damaged by a volcanic eruption.
-- **It’s not a Phase, it’s a Lifestyle**: The Event is no longer blocked from triggering if the Social Class Social Policy is active.
+- **It's not a Phase, it's a Lifestyle**: The Event is no longer blocked from triggering if the Social Class Social Policy is active.
 - **Literary Deluge**: Event is no longer blocked from triggering if the Literature Social Policy is active.
 - **The Palapa Oath**: The Capital now counts as a founded Settlement and contributes towards triggering this event.
 - **The Palapa Oath**: Event will now trigger on Advanced Start mode in Exploration.